-BPSI member Larry Brown’s latest work, On Freud’s “Moses and Monotheism,” is set to be released on November 30th, 2022.
-Preorders can be made here.
+BPSI member Larry Brown’s latest work, On Freud’s “Moses and Monotheism,” was published on November 30th, 2022.
+Book orders can be made here.

 On Freud’s “Moses and Monotheism” discusses key themes in Sigmund Freud’s final book, Moses and Monotheism, written between 1934 and 1939.
 The contributors reflect on the historical context of the time during which the book was written, including Freud’s mindset and his struggle to leave Austria to escape the Nazi regime, and investigate its contemporary implications and relevance.

 Drawing parallels with contemporary society, the chapters cover topics like historical truth, the effects of Nazism on Freud’s writing, Freud’s “relationship” with Moses, the transmission of trauma across generations, the origins and psychodynamics of anti-Semitism, Freud and Moses as leaders, and the notion of Tradition.
 This book also reflects on the stories of Moses and of Freud – the search of a people for a “Promised Land,” the deep scars of slavery, and the struggle of a man to establish an ideology and ensure its continuity.